dmikhr/tiempo-tracker/README.rst

 run ``pip install tiempo-tracker``

-When you run app for the first time it will create database.
+When you run app for the first time it will create a database.
 You'll see a message:

 ``Database not found.
 Creating new one``.